One who travels the road best is one who makes the road smoother for those who follow.

-To contribute to a campus culture that recognizes and nurtures the continuing achievements and involvement of outstanding faculty and personnel who have chosen to retire from full time employment.
+The vision of the Emeriti Scholars is to contribute to a campus culture that recognizes and nurtures the continuing achievements and involvement of outstanding faculty members and personnel who have chosen to retire from full time employment.

 Benefits to University

-Leadership from a core group of experienced and achieving scholars and recognition of the continuing scholarly activities, achievements, and professional connections of emeriti scholars
+The benefits to the University of the Emeriti Scholars is leadership from a core group of experienced and achieving scholars, and recognition of the continuing scholarly activities, achievements, and professional connections of emeriti scholars.

 Benefits to Scholars